mantidproject/mantid/docs/source/release/v3.9.0/framework.rst

 - Algorithm :ref:`CalculateCostFunction <algm-CalculateCostFunction>` calculates a value of any available cost function.
 - Algorithm :ref:`EstimateFitParameters <algm-EstimateFitParameters>` estimates initial values of a fiting function in given intervals.
+- Fit Function :ref:`FunctionQDepends <func-FunctionQDepends>` as the base class for QENS models depending on Q.

 Improved
 ########